wix/Detox/docs/Introduction.Workflows.md

-# Recommended Workflows With Detox
+---
+id: Introduction.Workflows
+title: Workflows
+---

 There are multiple recommended ways to work with Detox and make it a part of your development process.
 Choose the best workflow for your needs: